VynalDerp/itemlist/info.md

   ** Quality doesn't matter
   *** Matieral and quality doesn't matter
 ## What are the best materials?
+## UP TO DATE
 Best materials also change from playthrough to playthrough.
 Currently, the best materials are, in this order:

-Leathers:
-- Griffon Leather
-- Belloceros Leather
-- Grimshadow Scales
-- Armored Dinosaur Hide
-- Gallatross Leather
-- Troll Leather(S)/Thrumbo Fur(B)
-- Heavy Dinosaur Hide
-- Primordial Chitin
-- Behemoth Scales
-- Deep Chitin
-- Iron Chitin/Hardened Chitin
-- Royal Chitin
-- Daer Leather
-- Lindwurm Scales

-Wools:

 Cloths:
-- Blue Cat Lily
+- Milira Feather
 - Hyperweave
+- Aramid Cloth
+- Araneron

+Metals:
+- Solar-Forged Steel
+- Ceramics (awful blunt, great sharp)
+- Composite
+- Plasteel OR Tungsteel
+- Amorphous Polymer

 {%- if puppeteer -%}
 <br/>